metarelate/metarelate/docs/source/gettingStarted/index.rst

 To contribute to the project, the required static data should be used to populate a local triple store which the management software may access.

 See the README.md for installation instructions.

+The software can be run from the source, or installed, whichever is preferred.
+There are run-time paths which must be managed by each session, this are controlled with user-defined environment variables.

 Use
 ===